fmasclef/lambda-boilerplate/README.md

 Head to `ts/` folder.
 Your lambda function should be individual `.ts` files at the root of this folder.
 Transpile in watch mode by running `npm run watch` in a terminal.

+Should your lambda function requires additional envvars, set them in a file name by your function in `.env/` folder.
+For instance, if your lambda function name is _demo_, then add a `.env/demo.json` file.

 **Run locally**

 You'll need Docker to do that.
 So first, install Docker Desktop.
 Then, pull AWS Lambda images: